honmanyau/learning-rust/the-rust-programming-language/README.md

 > \[We can only create integration tests in the `test` directory \] for library crates expose functions that other crates can use; binary crates are meant to be run on their own.

+## 12. An I/O Project: Building a Command Line Program

+### 12.1.
+Accepting Command Line Arguments

+> If your program needs to accept arguments containing invalid Unicode, use std::env::args_os instead.

+> ... collect is one function you do often need to annotate because Rust isn’t able to infer the kind of collection you want.